Student Fee and Refund FAQs

 Can you explain them?

-All Fees are Mandatory.
+The following campus fees are mandatory.
 Summer Session campus fees vary from the fees listed above.
 For details, please visit Summer Registration Fees.

 This fee supports the operation of the student Health Center, lease, construction, and maintenance.